galaxyproject/SARS-CoV-2/proteomics/PXD021328/README.md

 ![](./img/wfDB.png)

 The detected peptides were searched against NCBInr to ascertain that these peptides were specific to SARS-CoV-2 proteins.
-Then these were later subjected to analysis by PepQuery and Lorikeet to ascertain the quality of peptide identification.
+Then, these peptides were later subjected to analysis by PepQuery and Lorikeet to ascertain the quality of peptide identification.
 ![](./img/wfVal.png)